 Descriptions adapted from Newson et al. [46]

-The MHQ has demonstrated high sample reliability when four randomly selected and demographically similar samples were compared on response distributions (p = 0.99), and resulting MHQ distribution (p = 0.18) [47].
+The MHQ has demonstrated high sample reliability when four randomly selected and demographically similar samples were compared on response distributions, and resulting MHQ distribution [47].
 Internal consistency was demonstrated with conceptually similar items having higher correlations than unsimilar items.
 A subset of participants which took the MHQ twice at least 3 days apart showed strong test-retest reliability as evidenced by a correlation of r = 0.84.
 Validity was assessed by asking a subset of participants additional questions concerning days missed from work and normal activities in the past month due to problems with their physical or mental health.
 Those who were reporting being employed and scored an overall MHQ between 175 to 200 missed on average 0.2 days of work in the past month, while adults who reporting being employed and who scored between -75 to -100 missed an average of 9.3 days of work.

 Physical activity: Participants responded to single item that asked: “How regularly do you engage in physical exercise (30 minutes or more)?”
 Response options included “Rarely/never”; “Less than once a week”; “Once a week”; “Few days a week”; and “Every day”.
 In line with Chekroud, et al. (28), responses to the physical activity frequency item were recoded into binary groups with participants who reported “Rarely/never” coded as the control (inactive; no exposure to physical activity), and all other responses coded as the treated (physically active; exposure to physical activity).